Seungyeup/Seungyeup/README.md

 🌱 Passionate, Fast-growing Junior Data Engineer who's also interested in Data Science, ML, cloud architecture 😍<br>
 🔭 I’m currently working on..
 Flask-based asynchronous chatting platfrom! <br>
 🔥 I’m currently learning..
 How to extract and load data?
-Even more effectively? <br>
+Even more effectively?
+(Hadoop, Spark, kafka) <br>
 👯 Hope to build the world a better place with techs, just like my blog name! <br>

 <br>